AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>Last Access (Last Login) </p> </td>
    <td colname="col2"> <p> Details around a users' last-login date and time will be available in the Analytics Users and Assets link and not the Adobe Admin Console.
-The last-login date in Analytics is specific to when users actually accessed Analytics from within CX Enterprise and does not reflect the date/time when they logged into the CX Enterprise. </p> </td>
+The last-login date in Analytics is specific to when users actually accessed Analytics from within CX Enterprise and does not reflect the date/time when they logged into CX Enterprise. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>User Management APIs <a href="https://helpx.adobe.com/enterprise/help/identity.html"> Adobe-supported identity types</a> </p> </td>